lauren-briggs/readme-generator/README.md

 ## Functionality Demo

-The readme file created in the following video can be found [here](my-readme-generator.md)
+The readme file created in the following video can be found [here](my-readme-generator.md).

+Click on the screenshot below to see the video.

 [![User demonstration link](readme-generator-demo.png)](https://drive.google.com/file/d/1EqdweIbz8-094r9pxDCGLyoA5RPwl4hl/view)